austin-putz/MiXBLUP/vim_syntax_highlighting/README.md

 Here is an install file and both files you need for syntax highlighting with vim using MiXBLUP software.

+Of course, you need a MacOS or Linux system for these to work with vim (No WINDOWS).

+Download all 3 files above: `install_mixblup_vim.sh`, `mix.vim`, `mix.vim_ftdetect`.

-Make sure it's an executable with:
+Make sure the shell script is an executable with:

 ```bash
 chmod 775 install_mixblup_vim.sh
 ```

-If you name your file `ctl.mix` you can use the following command to turn on syntax highlighting.
+If you name your MiXBLUP instruction file `ctl.mix` you can use the following command to turn on syntax highlighting.

+See some of my Mrode examples in the home directory.

 ```bash
 vim ctl.mix